 A more “non-traditional” presentation of the student’s high school accomplishments which may be submitted instead of or in addition to a formal transcript of grades and credits.
 A portfolio is often used by a student for whom a traditional transcript may not adequately describe the high school experience, and may include samples of work, lists of books read, photos of outstanding projects or activities, essays, artwork, or any items unique to the student applicant.
 Options for submission of portfolios may include paper or electronic (e.g. a website).
 Note that not every college will be open to receiving a portfolio; always check to find out the preferred or allowable format for sending student records.

 A report sent to the applicant’s family that summarizes the information supplied on the FAFSA financial aid application and includes the EFC (Estimated Family Contribution).

-A college entrance exam administered by the College Board, containing three sections: Critical Reading, Mathematics, and Writing.
-Scores range from 200 to 800 per section, with the maximum total score being 2400.
+A college entrance exam administered by the College Board, containing two main sections: Math and Evidence-Based Reading and Writing, with an optional 50-minute timed essay.
+Scores range from 200 to 800 per section, with the maximum total score being 1600.